RENCI/ctmd-dashboard/README.md

 ## Tinkering within a Container

-To tinker and test various things, one often needs to log into an individual container with `docker exec`--for example, to test and polish queries.
+To tinker and test various things, one often needs to log into an individual container with `docker exec`.
+This was mentioned earlier when describing the installation of new frontend modules.
 To do so, we can attach to the `postgres` container with the following command.
+Another reason to do this is to test and polish database queries, which could be accomplished by getting into the `postgres` container with the following command.

 ```bash
 docker exec -it postgres bash
 ```

 Then proceed normally, executing something like `psql duketic` to select the desired database---`duketic` in this case.
+Then execute queries to your heart's content, `select * from proposal where false` is a fun one.

 ## Tear it Down